NCCA/Lectures/MayaAPI/Commands/slides.md

 ## Utility macros

 - This macro makes it easy to check for errors and will be replaced by the compiler every time we use it.
+- This is taken from the maya api documentation / examples

 ```